 If you already use Google Analytics for conversion tracking and reporting, there is no need to implement the global site tag or event snippet tags to your website.
 After linking the AdWords and Google Analytics accounts, you’ll be able to import Google Analytics goals into AdWords.
 Using both the global site tag and Google Analytics reporting is beneficial, however, if you have experienced inaccuracies with conversion tracking.

 Once the new global site tag and event snippet tags are implemented, wait for the conversion actions to be verified in AdWords before deleting your old conversion actions.
 You can also use Google Tag Assistant to make sure the global site tag and event snippets are in place.
-If you do not delete your old conversion actions and still have the old conversion tags on thank-you pages, AdWords will double count these conversions.
+If you do not delete your old conversion actions and still have the old conversion tags on thank-you pages, AdWords will potentially double count these conversions.

 Check out the Inside AdWords blog post on this topic for more details.